The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Interpreting the r-process impact in the Galaxy

-A more recent investigation by \cite{Wallner.ea:2021}, analyzing Pacific Ocean-crust samples, found two recent supernova contributions with $^{60}$Fe deposits originating about 2.5$\times 10^6$y and 6.3$\times 10^6$y ago.
-The somewhat surprising result is that both events seem to be accompanied by $^{244}$Pu as well, which - in principle - are not co-produced with supernovae, neither by regular core-collapse supernovae or magneto-rotational supernovae, but possibly in collapsars/hypernovae (see Sections \ref{sec:regsne}, \ref{sec:MHD}, and \ref{sec:colhyp}).
+A more recent investigation by \cite{Wallner.ea:2021}, analyzing Pacific Ocean-crust samples, found two recent supernova contributions with $^{60}$Fe deposits originating about 2.5$\times 10^6$yr and 6.3$\times 10^6$yr ago.
+The somewhat surprising result is that both events seem to be accompanied by $^{244}$Pu as well, which - in principle - is not co-produced with $^{60}$Fe in supernovae, neither in regular core-collapse supernovae nor magneto-rotational supernovae, but possibly in collapsars/hypernovae (see Sections \ref{sec:regsne}, \ref{sec:MHD}, and \ref{sec:colhyp}).
 The interpretation is still unclear, ranging from a possible collapsar/hypernova contribution which would come with $^{60}$Fe from the massive star origin and also produce a full r-process.
-Other options are that the supernova ejecting the $^{60}$Fe also swept up interstellar medium dust condensates, which also contain $^{244}$Pu. \cite{Wang.Clark.Fields:2023} suggest examining such options with lunar regolith samples.
+Other options are that the supernova ejecting the $^{60}$Fe also swept up interstellar medium dust condensates, which contain $^{244}$Pu \citep{Wehmeyer.Lopez.ea:2023,Wehmeyer.Lopez.ea:2024,Wehmeyer.Lopez.Cote:2025}. \cite{Wang.Clark.Fields:2023} suggest examining such options with lunar regolith samples.